UnifiedPush/common-proxies/docs/docker-quickstart.md

 # Docker-Compose Quick start

-If you know how to use docker-compose, the following is the quickest way to set up the whole common-proxies, gotify, caddy stack.
+If you know how to use docker-compose, the following is the quickest way to set up the whole common-proxies, gotify, caddy/traefik stack.

-1. Download this [docker-compose.yml](./docker-compose-quick.yml) in a new directory.
+1. Download the desired docker-compose.yml for [caddy](./docker-compose-caddy.yml) or [traefik](./docker-compose-traefik.yml) in a new directory.

 1. Save one of the following files to .env in the same directory.